eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 Most importantly, the permission system has built-in support for multi-signature transactions (transactions that require multiple parties to sign them).
 Every linked account or key associated with a permission has a **weight** assigned to it, and the permission itself has a **threshold**.

 As you can see in the example below, `bob` alone does not have enough power to sign using the `active` permission.
 He needs either `charlie` or `jenny` to co-sign with him for any transaction that `alice@active` makes.
+On the other hand, `charlie` and `jenny` cannot sign a transaction alone, they need `bob`.

 ![Weights and thresholds](images/weights_and_thresholds.png)